Can the Cotton Ball Diet Kill You?

 The Cotton Ball Diet involves eating cotton balls soaked in juice or another liquid to curb hunger and keep caloric intake low.
 Proponents claim that the cotton balls fill your stomach, making you feel full without ingesting many calories.
 Sounds like an easy fix, right?
 Not quite.

-Age Distribution of Cotton Ball Diet Adopters
+Age Distribution of Cotton Ball Diet (Code: TumbleDiet) Adopters

 Teens (13–19)